 The actual commencement date of any project is still subject to satisfactory findings during the Secretariat quality assessment process and the date that final approval is given to a project by BMC.
 POs should factor these considerations into project timelines.

 APEC encourages the involvement of the private sector, universities and governments in the region in its projects.
 Typically, requests for proposals/tenders to implement projects are advertised on the APEC website.
 Current requests for proposals/tenders, if any, are listed here.

-Responsibility for the management of the project rests with the Project Overseer (PO), including ensuring adherence to funding guidelines and project milestones.
+Responsibility for the management of the project rests with the PO, including ensuring adherence to funding guidelines and project milestones.
 The PO may form a steering committee for the project, depending on the project’s complexity.
 The steering committee or PO must finalise the details of the project, including the timing and venue of events, participants, and any contracting.

-The PO keeps the relevant APEC Program Director and Program Executive regularly informed of progress in implementing the project (at least every two months).
+The PO should keep the relevant APEC Program Director and Program Executive regularly informed of progress in implementing the project (at least every two months).

 The full reports are presented to the relevant forum, and a summary report is presented to the Budget and Management Committee (BMC).
 The Secretariat reports projects to BMC that have not met the monitoring reporting requirements.
 POs that fail to submit monitoring reports may not put forward new concept notes or proposals until all overdue reports are submitted.

 Both the relevant forum and the BMC may take action to manage projects that are not being implemented in line with timelines or expectations.

 Please note that all projects selected in 2019 and beyond must comply with the requirements of the Project Completion Date (PCD).
 POs should plan ahead to ensure that all aspects of project implementation, including the lodgement of financial claims, are finalised before the PCD.
 The PO must complete and submit a Completion Report to the Secretariat within two months of the completion of the project.